duongnhatthang/BOSS/README.md

 # Representation transfer for sequential multitask linear bandits

-This repository is the official implementation of Competitive Ratio and its application in Sequential Representation Learning for Multi-Task Linear Bandit
+This repository is the official implementation of "Beyond Task Diversity: Provable Representation Transfer for Sequential Multi-Task Linear Bandits" and "Efficient Algorithms for Lifelong Learning Linear Bandits"

 ## Requirements